I tackle complex concepts and make them easy to understand.

 I worked for a homeschooling publisher with a sophisticated curriculum framework designed to allow parents to teach all their children at once rather than dividing them up by grade.
 This saved parents lots of time and money, but explaining how it worked was quite difficult.
 Every time they tried to write it out, the explanation turned into a wall of text, so they fell back on explaining it in person at conventions, which didn't scale well.

-After publication, I used HotJar to collect feedback about the project; 97% of our visitors marked "This page helped me understand the Family Learning Cycle."
+After publication, I ran surveys to collect feedback about the project; 97% of our visitors indicated that this page helped them understand the Family Learning Cycle.